inkstitch/inkstitch/collections/_fonts/en/excalibur_KOR.md

 At 100%, this font is approximatively 20 mm (3/4 inch) high.

-## Excalibur in situation
+It can be scaled up to 140% (approx. 28 mm, 1 inch) or scaled down to  80% (approx.  16mm, 0.6 inch).

+## In real life
 ![MarquePage](/assets/images/fonts/excalibur2.jpg)

-It can be scaled up to 140% (approx. 28mm, 1 inch) or down to 80% (approx 16mm,2/3 inch).

 [Download Font License](https://github.com/inkstitch/inkstitch/tree/main/fonts/excalibur_KOR/LICENSE)